HISTORY OF HOLIDAY FRUITCAKE

 Vietnam has a fruitcake called banh bo mut, but that’s made for the Lunar New Year.

 If December 27 is National Fruitcake Day, less than a month later, it’s the Great Fruitcake Toss Day.

-About 10 miles from me, nearby Manitou Springs, Colorado, this year celebrates the 25th anniversary of its Great Fruitcake Toss.
-Since 1996 people have found an alternative to simply re-gifting their fruitcakes.
+About 10 miles from me, in nearby Manitou Springs, Colorado, since 1996, people have found an alternative to simply re-gifting their fruitcakes.
 They call it “recycling.”

-Every year, usually on the first Saturday in January — but this year, on January 23, 2021 — Manitou Springs had a contest to see who can throw their fruitcakes the farthest and with the greatest accuracy.
+Every year, usually on the first Saturday in January – this year, on January 27, 2024 – Manitou Springs had a contest to see who could throw their fruitcakes the farthest and most accurately.

 People build various projectile machines: catapults, surgical tubing slingshots, pneumatic canons, or just hurl the cakes by hand (you can rent one if you don’t bring your own.)
 To make up for all the lost food, everyone competing has to bring a donation to the local food bank — anything except fruitcake.

 The Too Good to Toss Fruitcake Bake-off allows local bakers to compete against each other for the coveted title of Fruitcake King or Queen as determined by the community.
-Winners are based on who makes the best organic, non-GMO, natural fruitcakes.
+Winners are based on making the best organic, non-GMO, natural fruitcakes.

 They even have their own Facebook Group.

 Bill Petro, your friendly neighborhood historian